leoferreiralima/spartacus-sample-store/README.md

 npm i
 ```

-After This you can run `npm run dev` or `npm run dev:ssr` to start the project
+After This you can run `npm run start` or `npm run dev:ssr` to start the project

 ## Sites